INFLAMMATION, PAIN, GLUTEN, AND THE LEAKIES

 - In June of this year, the journal Multiple Sclerosis (Altered Intestinal Permeability in Patients with Relapsing-Remitting Multiple Sclerosis: A Pilot Study) revealed that, "Alterations of intestinal permeability may contribute to the pathophysiology of immune-mediated [autoimmune] diseases.
 The proportion of participants with increased intestinal permeability was significantly higher in patients than in [controls].
 The relatively high proportion of intestinal permeability changes in relapsing-remitting multiple sclerosis patients seems to confirm our hypothesis."

 The thing is, we can do the same thing with any health problem or disease we want.
-Let's try plugging in ASTHMA and see what happens.
+Let's try plugging in ASTHMA --- now known to be an autoimmune disease --- and see what happens.

 - Twenty years ago this past summer, the June 1996 issue of the Journal of Allergy and Clinical Immunology (Increased Intestinal Permeability in Bronchial Asthma) revealed that, "Our results support the hypothesis that a general defect of the whole [Gut] mucosal system is present as a cause or a consequence of bronchial asthma."
 They didn't know whether LGS was the cause or effect, but they knew it was there.